 Her childhood is filled with memories of singing along to the piano with her mother, performing in choir, taking voice lessons, and learning to master the piano and guitar.

 Now as an adult, Stephanie creates soothing and meaningful acoustic pop music as an indie singer, songwriter, musician and producer.
-A Georgia native who has spent time living in Idaho and Texas, she now lives and produces her music out of her home studio in Chico, California.
+A Georgia native who has spent time living in Idaho, Texas, California and now lives and produces her music out of her home studio in Utah.

 After leaving her childhood home in Peachtree City, Georgia, Stephanie went to Brigham Young University – Idaho to study vocal performance.

 Despite her love for music, Stephanie felt inspired to switch her major from vocal performance to communications.
 As fate would have it, she met her husband, Stephen, in her first class in her new major.
 The two soon were married and started a family.